SWMDPRO/SWMDPRO/README.md

 - 👀 I’m interested in R and Python
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on both R and Python
-- 📫 How to reach me jonnysmithern@yahoo.com
+- 📫 How to reach me:
 - https://linktr.ee/swmdpodcast